Going freelance just because you are passionate about something isn't the best idea. You need a plan and strategy.

 Step 4: Should you go freelance?

-Sadly, I can't answer that question for you.
-The answer will depend on your personal circumstances, and multiple other factors.
+Unfortunately, I can't answer that question for you.
+The answer will depend on your personal circumstances and multiple other factors.

-What I can tell you, is this – going freelance isn’t just about having a skill and knowing there’s a market for it.
+Going freelance isn’t just about having a skill and knowing there’s a market for it.
 It takes a lot more than that.

 As a freelancer, you are a one-person operation.
 This means you need to know a lot about different business concepts, such as marketing, branding, and finance.

 And to be a successful freelancer, you need more than just business skills.
 You also need strong communication skills, a good work ethic, and the ability to multitask.